Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Set-up fee: It’s free to open a trading account.

-- Account maintenance fee: Zero in your first year.
-Thereafter, account charges of 450 Rupees (+GST) per year apply for basic services demat account (BSDA) clients with holding value between ₹50,000 to ₹2,00,000.
+- Account maintenance charge: Zero in your first year.
+Thereafter, account charges of ₹100 (+GST) per year apply for basic services demat account (BSDA) clients with holding value between ₹50,000 to ₹2,00,000.
 This is waived if your holding value is less than ₹50,000.
 For holding value exceeding ₹2,00,000 or non-BSDA clients, account charges of ₹20 (+GST) per month apply.

 Costs will vary depending on how you use your account.
 Examples of charges include credit charges, rejected instruction charges and delayed payment fees.